What is this guide?

 If this is the case for your company, it may be time to consider an SEO partner who can help you do everything explained in this guide—and more if you need it.

-Need help marketing your franchise online right now?
+If you need help marketing your franchise online right now,